LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.194.3
+*Released*: 7 July 2022
+* Update styling for checkbox that appears in grid header input fields

 ### version 2.194.2
 *Released*: 5 July 2022
 * Sort folders by their `title` property.